Hucaru/GGST-hook/README.md

 # Guilty Gear Strive Client Hook

-Decreases the time all http network operations take.
-Unlike other solutions this is resilient to client version updates (unless they overhaul their networking) and does not requrie you to run a proxy application.
+Decreases the time all http network operations take.This is resilient to client version updates (unless they overhaul their networking) and does not requrie you to run a proxy application.

 # How this works
 By caching handles and requests the client makes.
 This means tls/tcp initialisation packets are no longer sent for every request

 # Acknowledgements
 [Totsugeki](https://github.com/optix2000/totsugeki) for the pre-fetch idea

 ## How to get
 Download the latest release, or alternatively build from source:

 Make sure visual studio is installed and edit the `VSTOOLS` variable in `build.bat` to point to your installed version of `vcvars64.bat`.
 Make sure you point to the 64-bit version.